finbourne/lusid-sdk-python/sdk/docs/FundsApi.md

 # **upsert_bookmark**
 > FundCalendarEntry upsert_bookmark(scope, code, upsert_fund_bookmark_request, nav_type_code=nav_type_code)

-[EXPERIMENTAL] UpsertBookmark: Upsert a bookmark.
+[EARLY ACCESS] UpsertBookmark: Upsert a bookmark.

 This method will update or upsert a Bookmark for the Fund.